Castlevania: The Adventure: Development

 Programmer Masato Maegawa joined Konami after graduating university and worked on Castlevania: The Adventure.
 He later left Konami, stating that at Konami you had to make sequels to big titles like the Teenage Mutant Ninja Turtles or Castlevania games.
 Without the freedom to develop games like Gunstar Heroes, Maegawa left Konami to form Treasure.
 In a 1997 interview, Maegawa said that Castlevania: The Adventure was not good.

 Release and reception

 Castlevania: The Adventure was released in Japan on October 27, 1989, for the Game Boy.
 It was released in North America in December 1989.
+Konami stated that the game had grossed nearly $9 million in retail sales revenue by 1991.

 Contemporary reception

 On the games initial release reviews in Electronic Gaming Monthly (EGM), Aktueller Software Markt and the Pennywhistle Press praised the graphics noting crisp details, fine graphics, and that they were surprisingly well done for the small Game Boy screen respectively.
 An EGM said it was one of the few Game Boy titles they had reviewed that had overcome the Game Boy's lack of color.
 Two reviewers in Famitsu found that the traditionally beautiful graphics were not achieved in the Game Boy Version and that the screen was a bit too hard to see when in motion.

 Reviewers commented on the speed of the character in the game, with a reviewer in EGM and Total! saying it did not distract from the fun of the game.
 Two reviewers in Famitsu find the game too frustratingly slow-paced, with one saying it made the level seem even longer due to it.
 A review from Famicom Hisshoubon also found the movement too sluggish.
 One reviewer in Famitsu suggested that the game was made at a slower pace to have less afterimages on a Game Boy's screen.
 Review in Zero found the controls responsive and smooth while a review Video Games said they felt sluggish at first, but the game fully blossomed over time, especially by the third level.
 Both the reviews in Zero and Total! found that having continues enhanced the game, while the latter magazine said the it often restarted the player at problematic points in a level.

 Summarizing their reviews, Zero and two reviewers in EGM said it was the best Game Boy they had reviewed, with one EGM reviewer saying it was "the best thing to appear on the Game Boy since Super Mario Land."
 How to Win at Game Boy Games gave Castlevania: The Adventure an A and wrote, "This is one of the earliest Game Boy games and still one of the best.
 A marvelous adaptation of the NES game with an endless variety of challenges and impressive music and sound effects."
 Power Play said it was the best of the Castlevania games while the Aktueller Software Markt reviewer said it was not as strong as the NES titles.